t2-project/modulith/README.md

 |-------------------------|-------------------|----------------------|
 | spring.data.mongodb.uri | MONGO_HOST        | host of the mongo db |

+---

 ## Technical Notes

-The application gets packaged as a war and not as jar, because of the limitations of JSP used for the UI (see Spring Docs about [JSP Limitations](https://docs.spring.io/spring-boot/docs/current/reference/html/web.html#web.servlet.embedded-container.jsp-limitations)).
+- The application gets packaged as a war and not as jar, because of the limitations of JSP used for the UI (see Spring Docs about [JSP Limitations](https://docs.spring.io/spring-boot/docs/current/reference/html/web.html#web.servlet.embedded-container.jsp-limitations))
+- Default port is set to 8081 to have the same base URL than the [T2-Project UI Backend Service](https://github.com/t2-project/uibackend)